shakefu/shootingstar/README.md

 ## Running the server for fun

-The only thing that needs to be done to run the server outside development is compile the `index.coffee` to JS.
+The only thing that needs to be done to run the server outside development is compile the coffeescript to JS.
 This can be done with grunt or the `coffee` command.

 Grunt is perferable since it's already configured, but requires the `grunt-cli`